hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 [Presentation](/tutorials/credentials/present-proof) flows, and also [DID publication](/tutorials/dids/publish)
 state changes.
 These events allow you to track the progress and updates within these flows in real-time.

+The `id` field of the common event structure is the unique identifier (UUID) of the event and is randomly generated at event creation time.

+the `ts` field contains the timestamp (date + time) at which the event was created.

-The `type` field of the common event structure indicates to which flow/process the received event is related, and hence the type of JSON payload that can be expected in the inner `data` field.
+The `type` field indicates to which flow/process the received event is related, and hence the type of JSON payload that can be expected in the inner `data` field.
 Possible values are:

 | Value                          | Description                                 |
 |--------------------------------|---------------------------------------------|